Information

 Ant colony in hibernation

-Early December is the time to start hibernation, colonies will also show less activity around that time, and the king will lay fewer or no new eggs.
-Reduce the temperature gently over a few weeks.
-For example, by no longer heating at night, or moving the colony to a slightly cooler room in the house.
-Ultimately, the colony may be kept at 5-10 degrees until March.
-Make sure that they are not in a dried out test tube (for example, the test tube should not be empty or moldy when they go into hibernation.
-If that is the case, first move the colony to a new test tube.
-Feeding during this time will be little are necessary, rest is important.
-(Checking once a week is more than enough).
-Possibly placing a fruit fly or a drop of sugar water in the outside world can never hurt.
-For small colonies (less than 30 workers), hibernation is not a huge problem. importance, so you can choose this yourself.
+Early December is the time to begin hibernation.
+Colonies will also show less activity around this time, and the queen will lay fewer to no new eggs.
+Gradually reduce the temperature over a few weeks.
+For example, by removing the heating at night or moving the colony to a slightly cooler room in the house.
+Ultimately, the colony can be kept at 5-10 degrees Celsius until March.
+Make sure they are not in a dried-out test tube (for example, a test tube should not already be empty or moldy when they go into hibernation).
+If this is the case, first move the colony to a new test tube.
+Feeding will be minimal during this time; rest is important (checking once a week is more than enough).
+Possibly introducing a fruit fly or a drop of sugar water to the outside world can never hurt.
+For small colonies (under 30 workers), hibernation is not yet very important, so you can choose this yourself.

 How do I move an ant colony?

-Moving an ant colony is very important, you naturally want to offer your ants good welfare.
-To move an ant colony you need the coupling T piece and a test tube coupling piece.
+Moving an ant colony is very important, as you naturally want to ensure your ants' well-being.
+To move an ant colony, you'll need the T-piece connector and a test tube connector.
 Connect the colony to a new test tube and the outside world to the T-piece.
 The colony will then automatically move to the clean test tube.
 This can sometimes take a long time.
-If there is an emergency when moving the colony due to, for example, too much mold on the cotton pad, a flooded test tube, or an empty water reservoir, etc., carefully transfer the colony to a clean test tube and then reconnect it to the normal setup.
+If there's an emergency while moving the colony, for example, due to excessive mold on the cotton swab, an overflowing test tube, or an empty water reservoir, carefully transfer the colony to a clean test tube and then reconnect it to the normal setup.

 When to expand to a nest and a larger outside world

-If the colony becomes too big for the test tube (this is when the test tube is very full of ants and you have given the maximum space in the test tube) then you can start by purchasing a nest and a larger outside world.
-You can find these products on our nest and outside world pages
+If the colony grows too large for the test tube (this is when the test tube is very full of ants and you've given it maximum space), you can start purchasing a nest and a larger outdoor world.
+You can find these products on our nest and outdoor world pages

 Leave a Reply